bolt/themes/base-2018/README.md

 │   ├── _aside.twig               - Partial for the sidebar.
 With fixed content, or widgets
 │   ├── _footer.twig              - Partial for the footer below every page
 │   ├── _fresh_install.twig       - Partial that's shown on fresh installs with some instructions
-│   ├── _header.twig              - Partial for the header banner with the site title.
+│   ├── _header.twig              - Partial for the header banner with the site title
-│   ├── _master.twig              - Twig template, that is uses to 'extend' all pages (See 'template inheritance') │   ├── _navbar.twig              - Partial with the navigation bar shown on top of every page │   ├── _record_meta.twig         - Partial with meta-information shown at the top of a page or entry │   ├── _recordfooter.twig        - Partial with meta-information below a page or entry │   ├── _sub_field_blocks.twig    - Partial with blocks, used by `_sub_fields.twig`
+│   ├── _master.twig              - Twig template, that is uses to 'extend' all pages (See 'template inheritance') │   ├── _navbar.twig              - Partial with the navigation bar shown on top of every page │   ├── _no_content.twig          - Partial that's shown when there is no homepage present │   ├── _record_meta.twig         - Partial with meta-information shown at the top of a page or entry │   ├── _recordfooter.twig        - Partial with meta-information below a page or entry │   ├── _sub_field_blocks.twig    - Partial with blocks, used by `_sub_fields.twig`